aosabook/500lines/modeller/chapter.md

 Using a class structure like this means that the Node class is easily extensible.
 As an example of the extensibility, consider adding a Node type that combines multiple primitived, like a figure for a character.
-We can easily extend the node class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the Node.
+We can easily extend the node class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the Node manage a list of sub-nodes.

-It would contain multiple sub-nodes that represent the figure.
-Most call will simply dispatch to all of the sub-nodes: `render`, `translate`, `scale`.
-To disable changing the color, we simply make `rotate_color` a no-op.
-Finally, `pick` remains unchanged, since it is used for selecting the entire figure.

 By making the Node class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code around scene manipulation and rendering.